sam81/sam81.github.io/r_guide_bookdown/11_lattice.md

 <p class="caption">(\#fig:ratstrellis1)Social interactions by species</p>
 </div>

-Now suppose we want to visualise the relationship between `socialint` and `species` on the bases of alcohol administration.
-We could achieve also this with the barplot in the base graphics system.
-In lattice there are two ways of doing it, one is by the use of a ``grouping'' factor, this yields a display similar to the barplot function.
+Now suppose we want to visualise the relationship between `socialint` and `species` on the basis of alcohol administration.
+In lattice there are two ways of doing it, one is by the use of a "grouping" factor, this yields a display similar to the `barplot` function.
 The second way is by multi-panel factor conditioning.
 The advantage of multi-panel conditioning, as we will see soon, is that it can be extended to an unlimited number of factors.
 Let's start with the first solution, in which we use a grouping factor.
 First we create a suitable dataframe:

 ```r
 bySpecAl = aggregate(dats$socialint,